 After visiting the whole town, it’s time to settle in for authentic Portuguese food in one of the many small and charming restaurants.

-Petrarum Domus Restaurante is the one we chose.
+Petrarum Domus Restaurant is the one we chose.
 It looked upper scale with a bit higher prices than we found during much of our Portugal travels but still reasonable.
 The food was delicious.

 Final thoughts

-We stopped here because it logistically fit in on our path, not expecting to be blown away.
+Our stop here worked well as it logistically fit in on our path.
+We were not expecting to be blown away.
 We wished we could have given it more time and researched it more before arriving.
+We would suggest no less than two hours for your visit to Óbidos.

 It was the best introduction to Portugal we could imagine.
 The warmth and grace of the Portuguese people made the day even more exceptional.
 It was the beginning of many beautiful experiences with the lovely citizens of Portugal and their stunning country.